Wenzhuo-Liu/GLMDrivenet/README.md

 ## **Contribute**

-Thanks to [Yan Gong](https://github.com/gongyan1) and [Wenzhuo Liu](https://github.com/liuwenzhuo1) for their contributions to this code base.
+Thanks to [Yan Gong](https://github.com/gongyan1) and [Jianli Lu](https://github.com/alu222) for their contributions to this code base.